 - e. "adult motion picture theater" means a commercial establishment where, for any form of consideration, films, motion pictures, video cassettes, slides or similar photographic reproductions are regularly shown which are characterized by the depiction or description of specified sexual activities or specified anatomical areas; - f. "adult theater" means a theater, concert hall, auditorium or similar commercial establishment which regularly features persons who appear in a state of nudity or semi-nudity, or live performances which are characterized by the exposure of specified anatomical areas or by specified sexual activities; - g. "nude model studio" means any place where a person who appears semi-nude, in a state of nudity, or who displays specified anatomical areas and is provided to be observed, sketched, drawn, painted, sculptured, photographed or similarly depicted by other persons who pay money or any form of consideration.
-Nude model studio shall not include a college, community college or university supported entirely or in part by public money; a private college or university which maintains and operates educational programs in which credits are transferable to a college, community college or university supported entirely, partly by public money or in a structure or private studio: - i.
+Nude model studio shall not include a college, community college or university supported entirely or in part by public money; a private college or university which maintains and operates educational programs in which credits are transferable to a college, community college or university supported entirely or in part by public money, in a structure or private studio: - i.
 That has no sign visible from the exterior of the structure and no other advertising that indicates a nude or semi-nude person is available for viewing; - ii.
 Where, in order to participate in a class, a student must enroll at least three days in advance of the class; and - iii.
 Where no more than one nude or semi-nude model is on the premises at any one time. - h. "sexual encounter center" means a business or commercial enterprise that, as one of its principal business purposes, offers for any form of consideration: - i.
 Physical contact in the form of wrestling or tumbling between persons of the opposite sex; or - ii.
-Activities between either male and female persons or persons of the same sex, or both, when one or more of the persons is in a state of nudity or semi-nude.
+Activities between either male and female persons or persons of the same sex, or both, when one or more of the persons is in a state of nudity or semi-nude. - i. "reproductive services center" means a business or commercial enterprise that, as one of its principal business purposes, offers for any form of consideration: - i.
+Collection, storage, processing, or distribution of fertilized or unfertilized human ovum, embryos or other reproductive cells or tissues; or - ii.
+Collection, storage, processing, or distribution of semen or other reproductive fluids.